How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 6. Stay Positive

-Ensure that you stay positive through that whole journey, whatever it is that you’re going through.
-Sometimes you’re going to have your good days, and sometimes you’re going to have bad days.
+Ensure that you stay positive through that whole journey, whatever you’re going through.
+Sometimes you’ll have good days, and sometimes you’ll have bad days.
 You have to realize that it won’t last forever.
 If it lasts forever, you guys will never see each other eventually.
 You’re not going to have to be long-distance, and it’s going to work out.

 It will slowly creep up on you and get back to you, making that other person feel horrible.
 Keep it all positive.
 Keep it all honest.
 Doing all these things that I said has helped me out, and it will also help you.